derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/09/2023 16:15:57 : 3 Database Admins walked into a NoSQL bar.
+28/09/2023 16:15:34 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Child: Dad, why does the sun rise in the east and set in the west?
-Dad: Son, it's working, don't touch it.
+A programmer was found dead in the shower.
+Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
 <!-- replace-with-joke ends -->